ChrisDBaldwin/KaolinSoccer/README.md

 -Removed starting gold

+-Changed the ball into a stone remnant model, only downside is that it is no longer treated as a stone remnant

+-Removed Grip (due to problems with new ball model) and replaced it with a custom rolling boulder ability

+-Added a particle effect when goals are scored

+-Added a particle effect when the ball goes outside of the arena

 -------To Do List------

--Change the stone remnant ball into a working model that isn't just a wireframe

--Create goal indication
+-Create goal indication sound

--Design and create some new abilties
+-Design and create some new heroes and sponsorship abilties

-A work in progress Dota 2 Mod made by Chris Baldwin | Fury | /u/FuryDota
+A work in progress Dota 2 Mod made by Chris "Fury" Baldwin with help from Tom Wisneski

 Contact: Chrisdbaldwin@gmail.com